asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/interaction.md

 - (Regulation) How does the AI system comply with relevant regulations and standards on fairness and non-discrimination?

-### Guiding the Design Process

-HCI is a well-established research domain and we already have access to good standards and guidelines.
-By adopting some of the well-known principles from HCI, we can improve more fair and equitable interfaces while integrating smart features into our products.

-Implementing guidelines from ISO 9241 Ergonomics of Human-System Interaction and Microsoft Human-AI Interaction principles can help in designing fair and user-centric AI systems.
-These standards provide frameworks for usability, accessibility, and user satisfaction, ensuring that AI systems meet the needs of all users equitably.

 ### Conclusion

 Fairness is not a one-time assessment but an ongoing process.
 Financial institutions should establish continuous monitoring systems to evaluate the performance of LLMs and ensure they remain fair over time.
 This includes regular audits, user feedback mechanisms, and updating models as new data becomes available.

 Actively thinking about involving diverse stakeholders in the development and evaluation of AI systems can provide valuable perspectives on fairness.
 This includes collaborating with regulatory bodies, customer advocacy groups, and internal teams to ensure that the AI systems align with societal values and ethical standards.

+Following the standards and guidelines (e.g. ISO 9241-210:2019, Microsoft Human-AI Interaction), practitioners can inform the design process of fair finance application to ensure that the final product is equitable, accessible, and responsive to the needs of all users.
+Although we only focused on two checklist documents, HCI research produces many useful human-AI interaction guidelines such as [Google's People+AI Guidebook](https://pair.withgoogle.com/guidebook/).

 Training AI practitioners and developers on ethical AI principles is vital.
 This involves educating them on the importance of fairness, the potential impact of biases, and the methods to mitigate them.
 An informed team is better equipped to develop fair AI systems.